Architectural technologists use their creativity and technical knowledge to turn innovative designs into durable and sustainable constructions

 What to expect

-- A technologist may work alone or as part of a team.
-The majority of the work is office based, although site visits are commonly required.
+- You may work alone or as part of a team.
+Most of the work is office based, although site visits are commonly required.
 Other time away from the office may involve collecting data and attending meetings.

 - Work on building sites must be carried out in all weather conditions and appropriate safety clothing must be worn.

-- Self-employment is possible and is an alternative for some after gaining chartered status (MCIAT) of CIAT.
-Hourly rates for architectural technologists who are self-employed are often higher than for those who are employed in salaried positions, but you'll have to factor in allowances for any time taken for holiday and sickness.
+- Hourly rates for architectural technologists who are self-employed are often higher than for those who are employed in salaried positions, but you'll have to factor in allowances for any time taken for holiday and sickness.